 Note that your bank determines the amount for the authorization charges required at gas stations.
 If you overdraft because of a hold, you should contact your bank for policy information and assistance in removing it.

 Unfortunately, it’s difficult to know for sure whether your gas purchase will cause an overdraft since payment policies and hold amounts vary so widely depending on your bank and individual account.
 You should become aware of your account’s overdraft settings by contacting your bank or checking your status online.

 One way to avoid a hold while still using your debit card at the pump is to prepay at the register and use the PIN associated with your debit card/checking account.
 Transactions authorized with a PIN typically do not incur hold charges.

-Additionally, if you think you still may be at risk for overdrafting, consider using a different payment method at the pump such as cash, a credit card, or a gas card.
+Additionally, if you think you may still be at risk for overdrafting, consider using a different payment method at the pump, such as cash, a credit card, or a gas card.